rhine3/audiomoth-guide/guide.md

 * What is a sample rate, anyway?
 A microphone captures audio by transforming the sound waves into voltage.
 Digital audio is recorded by sampling that voltage.
 The *sample rate* in Hertz is the number of times per second the voltage is sampled.
 For a helpful introduction to digital audio, check out [this guide](https://web.archive.org/web/20190201094638/https://docs.cycling74.com/max5/tutorials/msp-tut/mspdigitalaudio.html)

 #### Gain
-Set amount of gain for recording.

-* The gain is the amount that sounds from the microphone will be amplified once recorded.

-* Selecting the optimal gain requires trial and error in your particular field conditions.
+The gain is the amount that sounds from the microphone will be amplified once recorded.
+Selecting the optimal gain requires trial and error in your particular field conditions.
 If the gain is too high, your recordings will [clip](https://en.wikipedia.org/wiki/Clipping_(audio)), creating an unpleasant distortion that can be challenging, if not impossible, to analyze.
 Alternatively, if the gain is too low, sounds will be faint and hard to hear.

 #### Sleep-record cycles
 In the "schedule" tab you select the time of day that the AudioMoth should record each day (the "recording period" or periods).
 However, the AudioMoth doesn't have to record continuously every day.
 You can use a sleep/record schedule to record only a limited amount of time during the scheduled recording period.